-Category Standard Standard description GAO assessment Reporting processes: This category of standard ensures the clear communication of inspection results to those charged with governance, appropriate officials of the inspected entity, other officials charged with oversight of the inspected entity, and, when appropriate, the general public.
-Inspection reports present factual data accurately, fairly, and objectively, and present findings, conclusions, and recommendations in a persuasive manner.
-Reporting should be timely, complete, accurate, objective, convincing, clear, and concise.
-Report distribution Inspection reports must be distributed to the appropriate officials responsible for acting on the findings and recommendations.
+Category and standard Standard description GAO assessment 19.
+Response from assessed agencies Inspectors should obtain and report the views of responsible officials of the inspected concerning the findings, conclusions, and recommendations in the audit report, as well as any planned corrective actions.
+For each recommendation, inspection organizations must solicit written agreement or disagreement and planned corrective actions to the report recommendations from management officials of the assessed programs.
+Somewhat met The DOD intelligence oversight office changed its practice and will no longer be sharing draft reports with the components that were a part of the assessment, However, according to office staff, both assessment teams have engaged with components before and after the site visits as needed and components were made aware of any specific concerns assessment teams had with their activities.
+However, there may be value in soliciting the views of components conducting the intelligence activities that will be affected by policy changes resulting from the topic assessment findings.
+Additionally, it is unknown if agency comments will be included in the final reports.
+20. Report distribution Inspection reports must be distributed to the appropriate officials responsible for acting on the findings and recommendations.
 Any recommendations made in a report must be addressed to the appropriate officials who have the authority to act on them.
 The timeliness of a report issuance is an important reporting goal for inspection organizations, as the evidence provided in the report is more helpful if it is current.
 Mostly met According to DOD intelligence oversight office staff, decisions regarding which components will receive a given report will be decided on a case-by-case basis.
 For example, the counterdrug assessment report will most likely be provided to the office of the Under Secretary of Defense for Intelligence and Security and office of the Under Secretary of Defense for Policy as the policy owners.
 However, it was unclear what DOD and component officials would be included in the final list of assessment report recipients.
 In terms of timeliness, according to office staff, both reports have experienced minor delays in the drafting process as this is the first time this type of report has been written, but that steady progress was being made.
+Follow-up processes between the inspection organization and mana Corrective action taken by management is ess efficiency of government operations.
+The insp sential to improving the effectiveness and ection organization should review the inspected communicate approval of the planned course of 21.
+Review assessed agency(s) plans for corrective action or to address recommendations The inspection organization should review the inspected entity's responses to each recommendation.
+The inspected entity's planned corrective actions should satisfy the intent of the recommendation.
+The inspection organization should communicate its agreement or disagreement of the planned corrective actions with the inspected entity.
+This part of the processes is still ongoing.
+As such, we did not assign a rating to these standards.